“Allred is daring Portland directors to think bigger, grander, and zanier." - bennet Campbell Ferguson - Journalist

 This philosophy led me to develop a unique style of filmmaking, which I used in my first feature film and later in my short film Sacred Fool.
 I call it process-oriented filmmaking.
 It’s not just improvisation; it’s a method where the process of making a film—and the real-world events that unfold during its creation—become integral to the story itself.

 Art informs reality, and reality informs art.
 The two begin to blur.
-But this is not reality TV—not as we know it.

 The Watcher’s Game is a feature film that blends science fiction, mysticism, and cinema verité into a vibrant, immersive story about consciousness, perception, and creation.
 Filmed between Sayulita, Mexico and Chicago, the story follows Elijah, a young man who plays an augmented reality game so intense it begins to alter his perception of the world, and thereby alters reality itself.
 After “winning” the game, he awakens in a new timeline with no memory of who he is—only fragments that lead him deeper into questions of identity, illusion, and creation.